We have a responsibility to deal with dogs straying on any land where the public have access including roads, parks, pedestrian precincts etc.

 - The owner of the dog (if known) or any details on the tag or collar

-You may be contacted by an Animal Welfare Officer for more details or to arrange collection if you are holding the dog.
+You may be contacted by a Dog Control Officer for more details or to arrange collection if you are holding the dog.

 Reporting a lost dog